balwinder4264/second_and_Fifith_answers/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# 2&5  second and fifth answers in my-project folder

+Ans :  how to run it
+        1) npm install
+        2) npm run dev
+Second question is solved in index page localhost:3000

+Fifth question solved in search page localhost:3000/search

+Framwork use to solve the problem : Next js, Tailwind
+# second_and_Fifith_answers